kubedb/docs/docs/guides/mssqlserver/pitr/archiver.md

 mssqlserverarchiver.archiver.kubedb.com/sample-mssqlserverarchiver created
 ```

+Here,
+- The `databases` field within `spec.fullBackup.task.params` specifies the target databases for the archive.
+If no database list is provided, the archiver will target all non-system databases by default.

+> The `KubeDB` provisioner uses `KubeStash` for full-backup and `mssqlserver-archiver` for transaction log-backup.
+Both utilizes `Wal-G` to perform backups of Microsoft SQL Server databases.
+Since `Wal-G` operates with `root` user privileges, it’s necessary to configure our full-backup job and `archiver pod` to run as a `root` user.

 ### Deploy Sample Microsoft SQL Server Database

 First, an `Issuer/ClusterIssuer` needs to be created, even if TLS is not enabled for `Microsoft SQL Server`.
 The issuer will be used to configure the TLS-enabled `Wal-G proxy server`, which is required for the SQL Server backup and restore operations.